unitymakesus/foriver/wp-content/plugins/caldera-forms/readme.txt

 * ADDED: caldera_forms_affiliate_id filter for kind plugin & theme authors who are including Caldera Forms to append their affiliate ID to links to our site in extend tab.
 * FIXED: Bad link to Caldera Forms add-ons page, featuring such find add-ons as our Mailchimp and PayPal add-ons, in out post-install banner.
 * FIXED: Type on Caldera Forms email notification tab.
-* FIXED: Bug where only first letter of field entry was sent when using summary magic tag in Caldera Forms email and PHP version was 5.3 or later.
+* FIXED: where only first letter of field entry was sent when using summary magic tag in Caldera Forms email and PHP version was 5.3 or later.
 If this affected you, we're sorry, but you also really need to get your host to update your PHP version to PHP 5.6 or PHP7, or get a new host.
 * FIXED: Removed extra &nbsp; from radio and checkbox form fields
 * FIXED: In some cases when importing or copying a form ID was changed, even if no form of that ID existed.
 * FIXED: Importing a form from another WordPress site or a backup now maintains its basic email settings, such as enable.

 = Caldera Forms 1.4.7 ( December 19, 2016 ) Happy Early Christmas! =
 * SEE: [https://calderaforms.com/updates/caldera-forms-1-4-7?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms](https://calderaforms.com/updates/caldera-forms-1-4-7/)
-* FIXED: Bug where checkboxes showed up as JSON data not selected options in emails.
+* FIXED: where checkboxes showed up as JSON data not selected options in emails.
 * FIXED: Wrong variable scope in summary magic tag check if field is advanced file field.
 Didn't break anything, but still.
 * ADDED: Ability to remove wpautop formatting on email messages.
 * FIXED: Some notices were still showing up in our admin.
 Commonly used hooks for notices are now removed.
 The quest to remove all WordPress admin notices continues.